laurenhomann/laurenhomann.github.io/_pages/about.md

 **My primary research program investigates *why* and *how* memories change**, treating memory as a dynamic, multidimensional system in which representations are continually transformed and flexibly expressed, both on their own and in relation to one another.
 I study how different mnemonic features strengthen, fade, or reorganize over time, the conditions under which these changes occur, and the neural computations that support them.
 To do this, **I use rich, naturalistic behavioral paradigms paired with neuroimaging and computational tools** to uncover the mechanisms that drive these transformations.

-**My secondary line of work focuses on developing novel neuroimaging methods to investigate how neural timescales in the brain adapt to support perception, memory, and cognition.** I aim to uncover how neural dynamics integrate information across moments, stabilize or reshape memories, and enable flexible memory expression over multiple timescales.
+**My secondary line of work focuses on developing novel neuroimaging methods to investigate how neural timescales in the brain adapt to support perception, memory, and cognition.** I aim to uncover how neural dynamics integrate information across moments and enable flexible memory expression over multiple timescales.

 ## More About Me